OpenTreeOfLife/opentree/README.md

 opentree
 ========

-Umbrella repo for opentree web site and services
+Umbrella repo for opentree web site and services.
+Includes code for constructing the synthetic taxonomy.

 Installation
 ============